jnozzi/cocoadev.com/markdown/NSTableView.md

 ----
 Is there any way to set things up so that double-clicking on a cell sends the message to a different object (i.e. not the cell)?
-I thought setting the General/NSTableView<nowiki/>'s delegate would make the message be sent to the delegate, but that seems not to have worked.
+I thought setting the NSTableView<nowiki/>'s delegate would make the message be sent to the delegate, but that seems not to have worked.

 *Set the target and doubleAction.*

 ----
 I want to have an image in a column of each row of a table.
-I have looked around on General/NSImageCell and read something about subclassing General/NSCell to draw the image, but I just want an image in it's own column.
+I have looked around on NSImageCell and read something about subclassing NSCell to draw the image, but I just want an image in it's own column.
 I want a different image for each row.
 Any idea on how I might go about this?
--General/ACoolie.
+-ACoolie.

 ----
-In IB drag an General/NSImageCell from the Data palette (its the one that has a picture of a mountain on it), onto the row(s) of your table view.
-Then in your delegate method: - (id)tableView:(General/NSTableView *)aTableView objectValueForTableColumn:(General/NSTableColumn *)aTableColumn row:(int)rowIndex, return the proper image for the column.
+In IB drag an NSImageCell from the Data palette (its the one that has a picture of a mountain on it), onto the row(s) of your table view.
+Then in your delegate method: - (id)tableView:(NSTableView *)aTableView objectValueForTableColumn:(NSTableColumn *)aTableColumn row:(int)rowIndex, return the proper image for the column.

 -- Jacob